hxmid/rawrand/readme.md

 2. install python (i'm using [3.11.7](https://www.python.org/downloads/release/python-3117/))

+    - be sure to tick the "add python to environment variables" checkbox

 3. install [rawaccel](https://github.com/a1xd/rawaccel) and run it at least once so that `settings.json` is generated

 4. clone the repo into your rawaccel folder

 ```sh
 git clone https://github.com/hxmid/rawrand.git
 ```